stellaexp/data-centric-development-project/README.md

 The photos used in this site were obtained from https://unsplash.com/.

 ## Acknowledgements
 I received inspiration and recipes details for this project from BBC Good Food https://www.bbcgoodfood.com/.
+I also looked at a vegetarian recipe and resource website, Anna Jones http://annajones.co.uk/recipes.